 - 1. Set up the buffer zone around the vehicle.
-For additional information, refer to Buffer Zone in this section.

-- 2. Turn the ignition to the OFF position.

-- 3. Disconnect the 12-volt battery.
+For additional information, refer to Buffer Zone in this section. - 2.
+Turn the ignition to the OFF position. - 3.
+Note: If the center safety belt retractor locks and the safety belt webbing prevents the 60 percent backrest from lowering, raise the backrest upward to release the safety belt retractor and the belt webbing.